 Living dairy-free doesn’t automatically evoke concerns over bread.
-But many brands contain milk in some form or another, whether it be whey (a common dough conditioner), casein (for structure or taste), buttermilk, butter, lactose, non-fat milk … could go on.
-I quickly learned to bake my own bread at home when the grocery store in our small town (at the time) didn’t carry a single loaf of dairy-free wheat bread.
-But in the past decade or so, Rudi’s Organic Bakery Breads (made in a dairy-free facility!) have emerged and can now be found in many natural food stores, and even in some mainstream grocers.
+But many brands contain milk in some form or another, whether it be whey, casein (for structure or taste), buttermilk, butter, lactose, etc. I quickly learned to bake my own bread.
+But in the past decade or so, Rudi’s Organic Bakery Breads (made in a dairy-free facility!) have emerged and can now be found in many mainstream grocers.
 And darn is it good!

 I still enjoy baking my own bread, but when my niece came to live with us and was diagnosed with EoE, we leaned on Rudi’s Organic Bakery breads once again.
-Wheat was one of the foods that she could eat, and though she also took on baking homemade bread, she loved it when we would splurge on a loaf of Rudi’s.
-We typically ate the 100% Whole Wheat and sometimes the Colorado Cracked Wheat (both pictured above) due to some of her other food allergies with the condition, but I’ll update this review with other favorite Rudi’s Organic Bakery varieties (I really want to trial the Sprouted and Seeded loaves!) as we discover them.
+Wheat was one of the foods that she could eat and she loved it when we would splurge on a loaf of Rudi’s.
+The 100% Whole Wheat was our go to, but sometimes the Colorado Cracked Wheat.

-As for the 100% Whole Wheat and Colorado Cracked Wheat, both have a lightly sweet, nutty, and earthy taste against a surprisingly soft and tender texture.
-Though hearty, these aren’t dense breads in the least bit, which is surprising since Rudi’s Organic Bakery shuns additives and chemical dough conditioners.
-We’ve also sampled the Double Fiber bread from Rudi’s Organic Bakery, which was quite good, but didn’t beat out our whole wheat favorites.
+Both have a lightly sweet, nutty, and earthy taste against a surprisingly soft and tender texture.
+Though hearty, these aren’t dense breads in the least bit.
+Since Rudi’s Organic Bakery shuns additives and chemical dough conditioners, the soft texture was surprising.
+We’ve also sampled the Double Fiber, which was quite good, but didn’t beat out our whole wheat favorites.

-At last check (from their website), Rudi’s Organic Bakery breads are dairy-free, soy-free, egg-free, and peanut-free (they do not use dairy, soy, or peanuts in their facility at all) and they have just one variety with tree nuts (they use allergen processes).
+At last check (from their website), Rudi’s Organic Bakery breads are dairy-free, soy-free, egg-free, and peanut-free.
+They do not use dairy, soy, or peanuts in their facility at all.
 They take their ingredients very seriously, which we love!

 Have you tried any bread from Rudi’s Organic Bakery?
 What are your favorites?